-- Handle a vessel in a high traffic density environment in tidal and non-tidal conditions including in locks and in the vicinity of weirs, bridges and other fixed infrastructure.
+- Handle a vessel in a high traffic density environment in tidal or non-tidal conditions including in locks and in the vicinity of weirs, bridges and other fixed infrastructure.

 - Manoeuvre vessels safely with a variety of propulsion systems including single screw, twin screw, variable pitch, Schottel and other propulsion configurations

-- Carry out and prioritise deck operations, complying with regulations and company procedures.
-Ensure vessels are operated and remain in a safe and seaworthy condition in accordance with regulations and company procedures and are operated safely meeting all necessary regulatory standards.
-Check and maintain machinery, deck equipment, Windlasses, ropes in full operational condition, anchor handling, survey activities, transfer of personnel and equipment.
-Maintain machinery including main engines and deck equipment in full operational condition.
+- Ensure vessels are operated and remain in a safe and seaworthy condition in accordance with regulations and company procedures.
+Maintain machinery including main engines, deck equipment and lifesaving and firefighting equipment in full operational condition.

-- Build, manage and lead your team onboard, developing work relationships and performance management skills to support the delivery of consistently high standards.
+- Build, manage and lead your team onboard, developing work relationships and performance management skills.

-- Plan, communicate and lead procedures in the event of an emergency situation.
+- Lead procedures including planning and communications in the event of an emergency situation.

 - Able to manoeuvre a vessel in all conditions to respond to all types of emergency (e.g. man overboard).

 - Select a suitable anchorage and executing the procedure as required.
-To use an anchor(s) to aid in maneuvering.
+To use an anchor(s) to aid in manoeuvring.